MyDigiTwinNL/.github/profile/README.md

 ### System and Software architecture

-1. **[MyDigiTwin architecture (requires organization membership)](https://github.com/MyDigiTwinNL/MyDigiTwin-architecture-documentation)**: (Living) Architecture documentation for the MyDigiTwin project, based on arc42, a lightweight template for documenting software architectures.
+1. **[MyDigiTwin architecture](https://github.com/MyDigiTwinNL/MyDigiTwin-architecture-documentation)**: (Living) Architecture documentation for the MyDigiTwin project, based on arc42, a lightweight template for documenting software architectures.

 ### Research infrastructure